Malaysian Special Forces Selection: First stage

 The first stage, also known as the camp phase, is conducted at the Malaysian Police Training Centre.
 Candidates undergo rigorous physical exercises while simultaneously learning theory about weapon handling and marksmanship, basic rope training, basic first aid, unarmed combat, and basic close-quarters combat.

 Second stage

 The second stage, also known as the Jungle Phase, typically takes place at the 6th Battalion of the General Operations Force's garrison located in Bakri, Johor.
 Candidates engage in challenging physical exercises while learning jungle survival theory before implementing the practical aspects in nearby jungles.
 Despite the Special Actions Unit's specialisation not being in jungle warfare, candidates must understand how to operate in jungle environments, as they may need to conduct raids on locations situated at the jungle's edge near major cities.

 Third stage

 In this final stage, conducted at Bukit Aman in Kuala Lumpur, candidates undergo strenuous physical exercises while receiving extensive training on raiding and body guarding.
 They are taught theory on raiding cars, buildings, buses, trains, and aeroplanes in classes before executing the raid exercises at locations such as Malayan Railways' locomotive depot, and Kuala Lumpur International Airport.

+Basic Commando Course (Malaysia Coast Guard)

+In 2025, the Malaysia Coast Guard conducted its inaugural independent special forces selection, officially designated as the Basic Commando Course – STAR Team.
+This programme is specifically tailored to the operational requirements of the Special Tasks and Rescue (STAR) Team, drawing directly from their maritime security experiences.

+The 16-week curriculum represents a strategic consolidation of several previously separate training modules.
+It integrates the 12-week Malaysian Armed Forces Basic Commando Course with a four-week Water Competency programme and the six-week Special Task Introduction Course.
+Previously, the latter was a mandatory advanced training phase for graduates before they were permitted to wear the scarlet red beret; it is now fully incorporated into the initial selection pipeline.

+The course is currently conducted at the Sultan Ahmad Shah Coast Guard Academy (AMSAS) in Kuantan, Pahang, utilising shared facilities with the Coast Guard Diving School and other departmental infrastructure.
+This arrangement serves as an interim measure while the construction of a dedicated special forces training centre in Kemaman, Terengganu is finalised.
+Upon completion, the Kemaman facility will serve as the permanent hub for STAR Team training and selection.
+The training is structured into three distinct phases:

+Phase 1: Physical and Mental Fortitude

+This phase is designed to cultivate the specific mindset required of a special operations operative.
+Candidates are introduced to technical modules while simultaneously undergoing rigorous physical conditioning to test their limits.
+The training focuses on developing physical strength, bravery, leadership, and camaraderie.
+Those who fail to meet the standards are withdrawn from the course, while successful candidates proceed to the next stage.
+Key challenges include: